renanlecaro/nanosheets/Readme.md

 - virtualized display that can easily display massive datasets
 - in-place editing of the data object to use as little ram as possible
 - simple data model (a flat hash map of coordinates to string values)
-- possibility to customise the look of every cell
+- customise the look of every cell
-- possiblity to add default values in cells
+- add default values in cells

-# future features
-- lock some cells to prevent editing them
-- limit grid extension with max width/height options
-- ctrl+arrow to jump to the end of an empty or full block
+## How to contribute

+- bugfix PRs are welcome
+- new features PRs are not welcome
+- Issues for bugs are not welcome
+- Issues for new features are not welcome

+## License

+MIT